Visiting Portugal with a baby or toddler is high on many families’ wish lists as one of the first trips to take abroad with their little one.

 Portugal with a Toddler or Baby

-We hope that you have enjoyed reading our guide to visiting Italy with a toddler or baby.
+We hope that you have enjoyed reading our guide to visiting Portugal with a toddler or baby.
 We really love it in Portugal and think that it is a great family travel destination.
 That’s why we keep going back!

 I always like to explore new places and Portugal is one of the few countries that has drawn me back for multiple repeat visits so there must be something pretty special about it.